ray-x/navigator.lua/README.md

   lsp = {
     code_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
     code_lens_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
-    format_on_save = true, -- set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc) disable_format_cap = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp disable format capacity (e.g. if you using efm or vim-codeformat etc), empty {} by default disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may -- only want to enable one lsp server
+    format_on_save = true, -- set to false to disable lsp code format on save (if you are using prettier/efm/formater etc) disable_format_cap = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp disable format capacity (e.g. if you using efm or vim-codeformat etc), empty {} by default disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may -- only want to enable one lsp server